 WHO WE ARE AND WHAT WE BELIEVE

-We—the Community of Literary Magazines and Presses (formerly the Council of Literary Magazines and Presses)—are hundreds of small publishers creating print and digital books, magazines, online publications, chapbooks and zines, who have come together to do our work as publishers better and to organize around a shared set of beliefs:
+We—the Community of Literary Magazines and Presses—are hundreds of small publishers creating print and digital books, magazines, online publications, chapbooks and zines, who have come together to do our work as publishers better and to organize around a shared set of beliefs:

 CLMP celebrates excellence in both the how and why of what our publishers do: bring readers and writers of literature together in the true spirit of community.

 CLMP ensures a vibrant, diverse literary landscape by helping small literary publishers work better.
 We communicate the art of literary publishing to readers, writers, booksellers, librarians, educators, funders and other literary stakeholders, and work to bring all of these communities together.
-By doing so, essential literary voices from all corners can make their way from writers to readers.
+CLMP carries out this mission so that essential literary voices from all corners can make their way from writers to readers.